vorni22/operating-systems/misc/rules-and-grading.md

 - PR 703
 - PR 705
-- PR 706

 #### Prerequisites

-1. Students enrolled in the OS course in the academic year 2023-2024 can participate.
+1. Students enrolled in the OS course in the academic year 2024-2025 can participate.
 1. Participants will form teams of two.
 1. Participants will work on their own systems.

 #### Registration

-Participating teams can register for the hackathon by completing the form [here]([https://forms.gle/qs5wKBwCe86RdQPGA\](https://forms.gle/qs5wKBwCe86RdQPGA/)) until December 10, 2023, at 23:55.
-Up to 30 teams will be selected.
+Registration is closed.

 #### Regulations

 1. Versioned code must be added to a **private** repository using GitHub.
 Create a private repository, add the supervising assistants, and include a README with the team composition.
 Follow [these steps](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-access-to-your-personal-repositories/inviting-collaborators-to-a-personal-repository#inviting-a-collaborator-to-a-personal-repository) to add your teammate and teaching assistants as collaborators to the repository.
-The supervising assistants and their GitLab accounts are:

-- `elena19m`
-- `fabianpatras`
-- `teodutu`
-- `gabrielmocanu`
-- `Alex-deVis`
-- `razvanvirtan`
-- `StefanJum`

 1. The code must pass a set of tests provided by the OS team.

 ##### Submission

-Submissions will be uploaded on [Moodle](https://curs.upb.ro/2023/mod/assign/view.php?id=80182).
+Submissions will be uploaded on [Moodle](https://curs.upb.ro/2024/mod/assign/view.php?id=93326).

 - A submission consists of a `.zip` archive containing the directory `operating-systems/content/assignments/lambda-function-loader/` (with directories `tests` and `src`).
 - The archive is uploaded by one team member only.